 Read more: 10 High-Paying Entry-Level Management Jobs + How to Get One

 With Rutgers University’s Supply Chain Management specialization, you can master the fundamentals of logistics, operations, planning, sourcing, and strategy.
-You’ll get to solve a real-life business case study as a part of this six-month course.
+You’ll even get to solve a real-life business case study.
+Consider enrolling and complete the program in six months or less—no degree or experience required.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.